She deserved to be more popular.

 So she opens the concert, and the crowd is extremely responsive to her performance.
 In fact, she gets what few opening acts get, an encore.
 We knew what her encore song would be, because she hadn’t performed “Falling Star” during her set.

 Here’s a photo of Karla taken less than a month after we first saw her.
 It’s amazing that Karla Bonoff never really broke through to Radio, or on the charts.
 She had just one Top 20 hit, “Personally”, which was an old cover song.
 It might have been a mixed blessing when Linda Ronstadt recorded her songs.
 With Ronstadt’s following, Bonoff’s songs became much better known (and the royalties would be large), but Karla was never able to come close to Linda’s level of popularity.
 That doesn’t mean Karla Bonoff didn’t sing beautifully, write great songs, and release solid albums.

-Karla’s second album, Restless Nights (1979), is also a record you could just drop the needle on and enjoy.
 There’s one song on it that’s extremely well-crafted and catchy.
 I still have trouble believing it wasn’t a hit.
 “Baby Don’t Go” featured Andrew Gold and Kenny Edwards (who co-wrote it with Karla) on guitars and harmony vocals.
-Stream the song, and you’ll hear how it should have been a big Radio hit.
+Here’s the song, see if you think it would have sounded great on the radio:

 Karla Bonoff’s third album is Wild Heart Of The Young.
 It was released in 1982, and although it contains the hit “Personally”, it was her weakest album.
 It wasn’t until 1988 that Bonoff released her next (excellent) album New World.